wumb0/web_shell/README.md

 It is designed to act like a standard bash style shell.
 It does have some limitations and is a work in progress.

+Features:
+Pipes stderr to stdin, checks for sudo nopasswd as well as if the server is running as root, URL encodes each request, ctrl-c kills curl and gives you the prompt again, supports changing directories.

 Special Commands:
 exit/quit = quit the program
 debugon = show the command entered, the command being run before encoding, and the encoded command sent to the server